karantin2020/gitcomm/Readme.md

 - feat (new feature)
 - fix (bug fix)
 - docs (changes to documentation)
-- style (formatting, missing semi colons, etc; no code change)
+- style (format, missing semi colons, etc; no code change)
-- refactor (refactoring production code)
+- refactor (refactor production code)
-- test (adding missing tests, refactoring tests; no production code change)
+- test (add missing tests, refactor tests; no production code change)
-- chore (updating grunt tasks etc; no production code change)
+- chore (update grunt tasks etc; no production code change)
 - version (description of version upgrade)

 Scope is just the scope of the change.
 Something like (admin) or (teacher).